nest/nest-simulator/doc/htmldoc/community.rst

 Submit an issue or pull request on Github
 -----------------------------------------

 You can :ref:`issues` on Github or contribute to the code or documentation.
-See our :ref:`contriute` page for details.
+See our :ref:`contribute` page for details.

 Open video conference